 P-Photography II Course #1594

 Level: 11-12

 Length: Year (10 credits)

 Prerequisite: Photography I

 Graduation: Fine Arts requirement or elective credit

 College Prep: VAPA (f) requirement

+Dhotography II in an advanced photography source.
+This source will

 Photography II is an advanced photography course.
-This course will

-provide students with the opportunity to extend and advance their knowledge and skills in the field of photography.
+This course will provide students with the opportunity to extend and advance their knowledge and skills in the field of photography.
 This course will familiarize the student with advanced photographic equipment, materials, methods and processes.
-It will require the student to produce digital images, using digital cameras, scanners, Photo Shop, Indesign, and other computer technology.
+It will require the student to produce digital images, using digital cameras, scanners, Photo Shop, InDesign, and other computer technology.

-P-Theater Arts I Course #6104
+P-ROP The Art of of Video Production Course

-Level: 9-12
+#6182 Level: 11-12

 Length: Year (10 credits)

-Prerequisite: None
+Prerequisite: Age 16

+Graduation: Fine Arts requirement or elective

-College Prep: VAPA (f) requirement
+credit College P rep: VAPA (f) requirement

+Video Production provides students the opportunity to develop bas